susliko/lotos/README.md

 A library for testing concurrent data structures that you lacked!

-*Lotos* aims to provide a simple DSL and various concurrent guarantees checkers for your data structures.
+*Lotos* aims to provide a simple DSL and various consistency model checkers to test your concurrent data structures.

 # Quick example